cmoesgaard/moesgaard.dev/content/posts/2023-01-16-self-hosting.md

 My reasons for doing so vary a bit from service to service, but it mostly centers around the following:

-* Owning my own data
+* Owning my own data.
 * Not being in control of what happens to the services I depend on (as when Google Reader shut down a decade ago which I'm somehow still mad about).
 * It's a great learning experience.
 * [And other idealistic open-source related reasons](https://www.gnu.org/philosophy/who-does-that-server-really-serve.html).